hmfaysal/hmfaysal-omega-theme/_posts/2014-03-21-H3A-Data-Management.md

 > you can use it right now - [register](https://idp.sagrid.ac.za/register)

-Your colleagues can probably use something similar in their own countries too - we have thes IdP's in [Tanzania](https://idp.ternet.or.tz), [Kenya](https://idp.kenet.or.ke), [Nigeria](http://https://ngidp.eko-konnect.net.ng/),  [countries covered by the Arabian States Research Network](https://idp.asren.net) and several othes worldwide[^IDPlist].
+Your colleagues can probably use something similar in their own countries too - we have these IdP's in [Tanzania](https://idp.ternet.or.tz), [Kenya](https://idp.kenet.or.ke), [Nigeria](http://https://ngidp.eko-konnect.net.ng/),  [countries covered by the Arabian States Research Network](https://idp.asren.net) and several others worldwide[^IDPlist].
 If there's a need for an IdP in a country not covered by these, we can easily deploy one, the code is [on github](https://github.com/brucellino/SAGridIdP) and I've written a [page](https://ops.sagrid.ac.za/trac/wiki/IdPLdapInstallationGuide) on how to configure it.
 We even have an agreement with [Comodo](https://www.comodo.com) to issue commercial-grade certificates to these IdP servers in order to include them in the production federation... there's not much standing in the way of you getting one up and running right now - except of course the fact that it has to abide by federation policies.
 These are nontrivial, but not crazy.

 ### Social networks

 There is a final point to be made on identity providers: **most of us already have one, if not several !**

 You'd be hard-pressed to find someone who didn't have a google, facebook, twitter or linked-in account (not to mention github !).
-Thes are already being used to authenticate users of various applications and services, so it would make sense -- if used judiciously -- to leverage these existing identity providers to authenticate users of the one that H3A BioNet is developing.
+These are already being used to authenticate users of various applications and services, so it would make sense -- if used judiciously -- to leverage these existing identity providers to authenticate users of the one that H3A BioNet is developing.
 The main issue here is ensuring that a social identity corresponds to the correct person in real life, since there is no institutional quality assurance on this.
 In the catch-all IdF we're using, this checking is usually done by first contacting the user on a separate channel and requesting further information not provided by the IdP[^attributes].
 As we'll see later, this is becoming very commonplace.

 ## Authorisation